 Excellent design is achieved when we excel beyond baseline requirements for function, operations, environmental stewardship, cost, and schedule.
 By leveraging our expertise and experience, we provide design solutions that push beyond baseline requirements.

-Our team of designers and architects has expertise in the building and program types on which we work.
-Each member of the team is dedicated to constant innovation, has a strong emphasis on design, and a knowledge of cutting-edge technology.
-This thorough understanding of the field allows us to advance the design of these spaces, as well as focus our attention on often overlooked areas.
-We are keenly interested in the design of the interstitial spaces in our projects.
-We believe that the design of the in-between, the connective tissue, and the many times forgotten spaces are wonderful design opportunities.
-These are frequently the spaces with the most fruitful interchanges and interactions between and among people.
+Our team of designers and architects has significant expertise in the building and program types on which we work.
+Each member of the team has a strong design focus and is dedicated to innovation in the field.
+Understanding specific building and program types allows us to advance the design of these environments.
+We are also interested in the design of the interstitial spaces in our projects.
+These in-between and often forgotten spaces offer wonderful design opportunities and are frequently where the most fruitful interchanges and interactions occur.

 Our process involves careful analysis and study of the relationships between three aspects unique to each assignment: